wxbaum/featherflow/README.md

-# MiniFlow
+# Featherflow

 A ultra-lightweight workflow orchestration tool built with Python's standard library.
-MiniFlow is designed to be a simple alternative to Apache Airflow for smaller projects or when you need a lightweight solution without the infrastructure overhead.
+Featherflow is designed to be a simple alternative to Apache Airflow for smaller projects or when you need a lightweight solution without the infrastructure overhead.

 ## Features